Parts of the saddle

 Foam panel: Plain foam.
 As with the French panel, these can only be adjusted with pads and shims.

-Wither gussets: Gussets in the front of the panel, in the wither area.
-Fitting option used for a horse that has dips below the wither.
+Wither/front gussets: Gussets in the front of the panel, in the wither area.
+Fitting option used for a horse that has dips below the wither, or is narrower in front.
+(Full front gussets are extended wither gussets that are useful for a horse that needs more support in front if downhill, narrower in front or with a wither.

 K” panel: Panel is deeper under the front half of the saddle.
-Fitting option used for a horse with a high, “shark fin” wither.
+Fitting option used for a horse with a high, “shark fin” wither or downhill.

 Upswept panel: Rear of the panel is “swept up” rather than being squared off; gusset is sometimes quite shallow (compare with photo of regular gusseted panel below).
 Fitting option used for horses with short backs, or those that are croup-high

-Plain or non-gusseted panels: Often a better choice for a horse with a dippy or “roof” back.
+Plain or non-gusseted panels: Often a better choice for a horse with a dippy or “roof” back or croup high.

 Plain or non-gusseted panels: rear view